 Use sinus washes as directed.

-If you must travel by air, use a nasal spray decongestant to decrease inflammation prior to takeoff and landing.
+Use a nasal spray decongestant to decrease inflammation while traveling by air.
+Take it prior to takeoff and landing.

 Aring AM, Chan MM.
 Acute rhinosinusitis in adults.
 Am Fam Physician.
 2011;83(9):1057-1063.